Hit-and-run, we’ve all heard those news stories involving someone fleeing the scene of an accident they were involved in.

 Answers to Frequently Asked Questions

-The criminal penalties for violating the California hit and run law depend on the severity of the situation.
+The criminal penalties for violating the California hit-and-run law depend on the severity of the situation.
 In the most serious cases, when a fatality is involved, a driver can face felony charges punishable by imprisonment in state prison for up to four years and fines of up to $10,000.
 For non-fatal injury accidents, a driver can be punished with imprisonment in county jail for up to one year and fines of up to $1,000.
 Even if there was no injury or death, a driver can still receive misdemeanor charges carrying with it up to six months in jail and a fine of up to $1,000.
-Additionally, the judge may impose additional penalties such as community service, victim restitution payments and/or license suspension.
+The judge may impose additional penalties such as community service, victim restitution payments, and/or license suspension.

 1. Lack of intent.
 In order to be found guilty of hit and run, the prosecution must prove beyond a reasonable doubt that the defendant intended to leave the scene of an accident with knowledge they were involved in one.
 If your attorney can present evidence that you did not act out of intent, you may be able to avoid a conviction.

-2. Defendant was unaware an accident occurred.
-California law states that “if there is no contact between the vehicles or persons, then no crime has been committed and there is no hit and run offense” (California Vehicle Code Section 20003).
+2. The defendant was unaware that an accident had occurred.
+California law states, “if there is no contact between the vehicles or persons, then no crime has been committed and there is no hit and run offense” (California Vehicle Code Section 20003).
 Therefore, if your incident does not meet this description, you may have grounds for a defense.

-4. Insanity Defense – Sometimes defendants with substance abuse problems or mental health disorders can plead insanity in order to avoid legal charges like convictions for either misdemeanor or felony hit and run cases.
+4. Insanity Defense – Sometimes, defendants with substance abuse problems or mental health disorders can plead insanity in order to avoid legal charges, such as convictions for either misdemeanor or felony hit and run cases.
 This strategy requires certain conditions and specifications to be met in order to actually use it as a defense, so it should only be done under serious consideration of the risks associated with using an insanity plea.

 What are the civil liability criteria for a California hit and run?

-Generally speaking, those convicted of a hit and run in California may be held responsible for both compensatory damages (out-of-pocket losses) as well as punitive damages (financial penalties imposed on top of what is owed).
+Generally speaking, those convicted of a hit-and-run in California may be held responsible for compensatory damages (out-of-pocket losses) and punitive damages (financial penalties imposed on top of what is owed).